 Latest news from Big Barn and our producers.

-Now is the time for us to enjoy one of Britain’s favourite natural delights, berries!
+This is a great time of year to enjoy one of Britain’s favourite natural delights, berries!
 Berries are not only good for you but fun to cook with too.
-Gooseberry fool, Blueberry pie, homemade raspberry ice-cream, blackberry crumble or just simple berries with yogurt are all delicious and can be made with local British products.
-Foraged or grown in your own berry patch, berry season lasts from summer through to the end of autumn so there is plenty of time to enjoy this sweet treasure.
+Gooseberry fool, Blueberry pie, homemade raspberry ice-cream, blackberry crumble or just simple berries with cream or yogurt.
+All delicious and can be made with local British products.
+Berry season lasts from summer through to the end of autumn so there is plenty of time to enjoy this sweet treasure.

-Berries are certainly in the super food category and are easy to find and to grow in your own backyard.
+Berries are certainly in the super food category and are easy to forage in the case of blackberries or grow in your own backyard.

 Did you know: